-Diabetic ketoacidosis is common among children with type 1 diabetes.
 Diabetic ketoacidosis is present at the time of diagnosis in about one third of children with type 1 diabetes.
-Diabetic ketoacidosis also develops in about 1 to 10% of children each year, usually because these children have not taken their insulin or are having problems with insulin delivery (for example, problems with their insulin pump).
-Diabetic ketoacidosis can also occur if children do not receive enough insulin during illness.
+Diabetic ketoacidosis is also common among children with known type 1 diabetes.
+It develops in about 1 to 10% of children with type 1 diabetes each year, usually because these children have not taken their insulin or are having problems with insulin delivery (for example, problems with their insulin pump).
+Diabetic ketoacidosis can also occur if children do not receive enough insulin during illness (when ill, children need more insulin).
 Without insulin, cells cannot use the glucose that is in the blood.
 Cells switch to a back-up mechanism to obtain energy and break down fat, producing compounds called ketones as by-products.

 Ketones make the blood too acidic (ketoacidosis), causing nausea, vomiting, fatigue, and abdominal pain.
 The ketones make the child’s breath smell like nail polish remover.
 Breathing becomes deep and rapid as the body attempts to correct the blood’s acidity (see Overview of Acid-Base Balance).
 Some children develop a headache and may become confused or less alert.
 These symptoms may be caused by accumulation of fluid in the brain (cerebral edema).
 Diabetic ketoacidosis can progress to coma and death.
 Children with diabetic ketoacidosis are also dehydrated and often have other chemical imbalances in the blood, such as abnormal levels of potassium and sodium.